Diseases & Conditions

 Rehabilitation plays a critical role in both the nonsurgical and surgical treatment of a rotator cuff tear.

 After surgery, the repair must be protected from certain activities that may put healing at risk.
-As such, a therapist can provide a safe and progressive therapy program.
+As such, a physical therapist can provide a safe and progressive therapy program.

 Last Reviewed